Cabbage Recipes We Love: 15 Cabbage Casserole Recipes

 - Keeping the outer leaves on the head helps retain moisture and will help it last longer.

-- Wait to wash cabbage the head of cabbage until just before you use it.
+- Wait to wash a head of cabbage until just before you use it.
 This will extend the life of the cabbage.

 - Stored properly, a head of cabbage can last anywhere from 3 weeks to 2 months!